Watcher1223/Support/README.md

 - **Email:** Reports can be sent to our dedicated team at **safety@moneylink.com**.
 - **24/7 Hotline:** +[Your Helpline Number].
 - **Law Enforcement Collaboration:** We cooperate with local and international authorities to investigate and take action on CSAE-related reports.

-All reported cases are reviewed by our Safety and Trust Team, who assess and escalate matters to law enforcement and child protection agencies as needed.

 ## **4. Proactive Detection and Prevention**
 To combat CSAE, MoneyLink employs advanced technology and human moderation: